apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 One is the message complexity, which is O(n²).
 The second is the impossibility of detecting failures of sites through ephemeral nodes.
-To detect the failure of a site using ephemeral nodes, it is necessary that the site create the node.
+To detect the failure of a site using ephemeral nodes, it is necessary that the site creates the node.

-To solve the first problem, you can have only the coordinator notified of changes to the transaction nodes, and then notify the sites once coordinator reaches a decision.
-Note that this approach is scalable, but it's is slower too, as it requires all communication to go through the coordinator.
+To solve the first problem, you can have only the coordinator notified of changes to the transaction nodes, and then notify the sites once the coordinator reaches a decision.
+Note that this approach is scalable, but it is slower too, as it requires all communication to go through the coordinator.

-To address the second problem, you can have the coordinator propagate the transaction to the sites, and have each site creating its own ephemeral node.
+To address the second problem, you can have the coordinator propagate the transaction to the sites, and have each site create its own ephemeral node.

 <a name="sc_leaderElection"></a>